 In 1792, Alexander Baranof, Russian explorer and governor of Russian America, sighted and named a bay off of the Gulf of Alaska.
 Because the day he sighted it was Easter Sunday, he named it Resurrection Bay.
-The town of Seward was founded officially in 1903, named after the secretary of state responsible for the purchase of Alaska from Russia, William Seward.
-This past Monday was Seward’s day, and since Easter Sunday is coming up, it seemed like a perfect time to discuss why you should make sure this little town is on your Alaska road trip itinerary.
+The town of Seward, at the head of Resurrection Bay, was founded officially in 1903, named after the secretary of state responsible for the purchase of Alaska from Russia, William Seward.
+Here are a few reasons you should make sure this little town is on your Alaska road trip itinerary.

 Kenai Fjords National Park